 One of the most common "Hold" reasons is "Enrollment Mismatch."
-Students must be registered for the minimum number of credits anticipated by the NYU Office of Financial Aid on their financial aid award for the aid to be both credited as anticipated aid and disbursed to the e-bill.
-If students intend to register for fewer credits than anticipated by the NYU Office of Financial Aid, then they must update their enrollment in Albert so financial aid adjustments can be made (if necessary) to aid eligibility.
-Please note that there are minimum enrollment requirements for items such as federal loans and NYU Scholarships.
-Before making adjustments to enrollment, students should determine how a change may affect their aid.
+Students must be registered for the minimum number of credits anticipated by the NYU Office of Financial Aid on their financial aid award for the aid to be both credited as anticipated aid and be disbursed to their e-bill.
+If students intend to register for fewer credits than anticipated by the NYU Office of Financial Aid, then they must update their enrollment in the Albert Student Center so that financial aid adjustments can be made (if necessary) to aid eligibility.
+Please note that there are minimum enrollment requirements for items such as federal loans, Pell Grants, and NYU Scholarships.
+Before making adjustments to enrollment, students first should determine how such a change may affect their aid.